Who is eligible to apply?

 Who are the founders?

 Garett Brennan and Ethan Knight are the co-founders of FOCUS Climate Gap Year.
 They each have more than a decade of experience working in the Gap Year and Climate space.
 In 2008 Garett co-launched Focus the Nation (FTN), an organization responsible for the largest teach-in in US history.
-FOCUS Climate Gap Year’s mission is an evolution of FTN’s mission, “empowering a generation to empower a nation."
+FOCUS Climate Gap Year is an evolution of FTN’s original mission: “empowering a generation to empower a nation."
 Between 2008-2013, FTN engaged more than 1.5 million youth on climate through teach-ins and town halls on college campuses, leadership retreats on Mount Hood, and their mentorship, job placement, and internship program.
+With FTN’s history at the core of our programs and approach to youth engagement on climate issues, FOCUS has an 8500-person alumni network across the globe.
 Ethan launched Carpe Diem Education in 2008 which has since provided transformational gap year programming to more than 1500 students across 20 countries.
 In 2014, Ethan left Carpe Diem to launch the nonprofit Gap Year Association, which established the industry standards for quality, safety, and operations in gap year education.
 GYA is a direct partnership between the US Department of Justice and Federal Trade Commission.

 What if I have more questions?